-Given how exhausted Alazne ended up yesterday, I wouldn’t be surprised if I don’t receive any messages for the entire day.
-I’ll have to make do with gawking at my only photo of her every five minutes.
+Given how exhausted Alazne ended up yesterday, I would understand if my cellphone stayed silent for the entire day.
+I’ll have to make do with gawking every five minutes at my only photo of her.

 I get closer to the ouija board to figure out what Kateryna wants to say, but first of all I need to share my thoughts.

 “Hey, Kat, isn’t my Alazne the cutest in the world?”
-I ask with a voice bursting with pride.
+I ask in a voice bursting with pride.

 The planchette twitches, then remains still for a few seconds.
 It spells out THOUGHT I WAS.

 “That’s some healthy self-esteem, Kateryna.
 I wish I could accept myself so easily.”